dk14/wolfram-mega/docs/dsl.md

 Typesafety is meant to ensure energy preservation.
 Historically we introduced [STLC](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus) to lambdas as a way to avoid "perpetual motion".
 STLC represents finite computational resources completely - any other system is a tautology of STLC.

-Here, in Discreet - we avoid perpetuality by design, since `enumerateWithBound` asks finite collaterals (bounded recursion).
+Here, in Discreet🌿 - we avoid perpetuality by design, since `enumerateWithBound` asks finite collaterals (bounded recursion).

 For code NOT involving payments (pure functions), Typescript is responsible for safety, it would give you stackoverflow.

-Discreet additionally provides convinience sugar for pure functions that are meant to go beyound any known boundary (e.g. for precision):
+Discreet🌿 additionally provides convinience sugar for pure functions that are meant to go beyound any known boundary (e.g. for precision):

 ```ts
 const turing = (a: number) => () => {